cedec1985/GSmaster/README.md

 ## General information

 The following steps are required to launch the application :
 Before launching the application it is needed to connect to the database, next run the Main class from the backend project (Spring Boot) and configure a docker image file (postgres:latest) with the appropriate command in order to run the container with Docker Desktop.
-The next step is mentionned above in the second section of this file (development server).
+The next step is mentionned above in the second section of this file (development server)